 - %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) - %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privsThe default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
 If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher. option is only available if sudoer s is built on Solaris 10 or higher. -- -- ----------- ------ ----------- ----------- ------------------- ------------ --------------- --
+This option is only available if sudoers is built on Solaris 10 or high er. -------------------------------------------------------------------- -----

 On systems that use PAM for authentication, passprompt will only be used if the prompt provided by the PAM module matches the string "Password: " or "username's Password: ".
 This ensures that the passprompt setting does not interfere with challenge-response style authentication.
-The passprompt_override flag can be used to change this behavior.
+The passprompt\override flag can be used to change this behavior.